-Pokemon Rumble Rush is out now in Australia!
+Pokemon Rumble Rush is out now!
 It’s a continuation of the Pokemon Rumble series, and is on Android and iOS.
 This is a very early work in progress guide I’ll be updating as I play, so check back often!
 There will be much more info soon.
 I’m also working on a Search Spreadsheet that you can contribute to!

 Table of Contents